dgtized/unit-load/README.md

 # Unit-Load

-Pallet infrastructure for a Clojure website
+Pallet infrastructure for a Clojure Webapp

 ## Overview